joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/05/world/middleeast/iran-us-kharg-oil-tanker-attack.html

 **The Purest American Culture Lives on at Local Festivals**\
-`Turning hyperlocal traditions into public spectacle is a U.S. pastime.`\
+`Turning local traditions into public spectacle is a U.S. pastime.`\
 https://www.nytimes.com/2026/09/05/opinion/unique-american-local-festivals.html

 **Summer Has Gotten Much Hotter.
 See How Bad It Is Where You Live.**\